Language has been with us for as long as thousands of years. It's even been said that "the pen is mightier than the sword".

 If you want any chance to stand out, then your headline needs to stand out like a sore thumb, to the point where your reader can't help but click through to learn more.

 If you need help in writing better headlines, then I highly recommend using Co-Schedule's Headline Analyzer.
-It's 100% free and you can use it to test and tweak your headlines until you get an optimal score.

 Note: Interested in learning more persuasion techniques?
 Then, check out my blog post on sleight of mouth.